-- Company name - Submission date - Company address and contact information - Indication of whether price responsive demand is being nominated for an RPM Auction or for use in reducing an FRR Entity's unforced capacity obligation - Location of Price Responsive Demand by applicable electrical location within a transmission zone (i.e., PNODE), if available at the time of submittal of PRD Plan, or by Sub-zone/Zone.
-At the time of the submittal of PRD Plan, the PRD Provider may provide data at the smallest LDA level, but the PRD Provider is required to provide final locational detail (i.e., PNODE) prior to Delivery Year. - Expected Peak Load Value of PRD by applicable electrical location, if available, or by Sub-zone/Zone (prior to the 2022/2023 Delivery Year) - Peak Load Contribution Value of PRD by applicable electrical location, if available, or by Sub-zone/Zone (effective with the 2022/2023 Delivery Year) - Maximum Emergency Service Level (MESL) of Price Responsive Demand by applicable electrical location, if available, or by Sub-zone/Zone (prior to the 2022/2023 Delivery Year) - Firm Service Level (FSL) of Price Responsive Demand by applicable electrical location, if available, or by Sub-zone/Zone (effective with the 2022/2023 Delivery Year) - Nominal PRD Value by applicable electrical location, if available, or by Sub-zone/Zone.
-The smallest increment that may be submitted for a Sub-zone/Zone is .1 MW. - PRD Reservation Price, elected by PRD Provider as defined in section 3A.4.2.3 - Price-Demand curves at the applicable electrical location, (PNODE)/Sub-zone/Zone level, detailing the base electricity consumption level as well as the decreasing consumption levels (i.e., demand levels) at increasing wholesale energy prices (i.e., real-time LMPs). - A description of the methodologies, analysis, or pilot programs used to determine the Expected Peak Load Value of PRD, Maximum Emergency Service Level (MESL) value, and Price-Demand Curves (Prior to the 2022/2023 Delivery Year) - A description of the methodologies, analysis, or pilot programs used to determine the aggregate Zonal/LDA Peak Load Contribution value, aggregate Zonal/LDA FSL value, and Price-Demand Curves.
-(Effective with the 2022/2023 Delivery Year)

-- Specifications of the equipment used to meet the advanced metering and supervisory control requirements, including a project plan and timeline with the milestones that demonstrates that the AMI and supervisory control will be available and operational for the start of the Delivery Year. - If the PRD Provider is an LSE, documentation, conforming to Section 3A.4.2.2 below, verifying that the LSE has Relevant Electric Retail Regulatory Authority ("RERRA") approval: - o Where LSE is under the jurisdiction of a RERRA, documentation verifying that the RERRA has approved the LSE's PRD Program including the time varying rate structure required to implement the program. - Whether or not the LSE is under the jurisdiction of a RERRA, documentation verifying that such rate conforms to PRD implementation standards as specified in the PJM RAA, PJM Operating Agreement, PJM OATT and PJM Manuals. - If the PRD Provider is not a LSE, documentation conformation to Section 3A.4.2.3 below, verifying that the contractual arrangement with relevant end-use customers establishing a time-varying retail rate structure that conforms to any RERRA requirements and adheres to PRD implementation standards as specified in PJM RAA, PJM Operating Agreement, PJM OATT and PJM Manuals. - AMI is required in support of the PRD installation: - In jurisdictions where the PRD program is under the jurisdiction of a RERRA, the PRD Provider shall use the AMI infrastructure in conformance with RERRA requirements.
+- Company name

+- Submission date

+- Company address and contact information

+- Indication of whether price responsive demand is being nominated for an RPM Auction or for use in reducing an FRR Entity's unforced capacity obligation - Location of Price Responsive Demand by applicable electrical location within a transmission zone (i.e., PNODE), if available at the time of submittal of PRD Plan, or by Sub-zone/Zone.
+At the time of the submittal of PRD Plan, the PRD Provider may provide data at the smallest LDA level, but the PRD Provider is required to provide final locational detail (i.e., PNODE) prior to Delivery Year. - Peak Load Contribution Value of PRD by applicable electrical location, if available, or by Sub-zone/Zone Firm Service Level (FSL) of Price Responsive Demand by applicable electrical location, if available, or by Sub-zone/Zone Nominal PRD Value by applicable electrical location, if available, or by Sub-zone/Zone.
+The smallest increment that may be submitted for a Sub-zone/Zone is .1 MW. - PRD Reservation Price, elected by PRD Provider as defined in section 3A.4.2.3 - Price-Demand curves at the applicable electrical location, (PNODE)/Sub-zone/Zone level, detailing the base electricity consumption level as well as the decreasing consumption levels (i.e., demand levels) at increasing wholesale energy prices (i.e., real-time LMPs). - A description of the methodologies, analysis, or pilot programs used to determine the aggregate Zonal/LDA Peak Load Contribution value, aggregate Zonal/LDA FSL value, and Price-Demand Curves.
+Specifications of the equipment used to meet the advanced metering and supervisory control requirements, including a project plan and timeline with the milestones that demonstrates that the AMI and supervisory control will be available and operational for the start of the Delivery Year. - Documentation conformation to Section 3A.4.2.3 below, verifying that the contractual arrangement with relevant end-use customers establishing a time-varying retail rate structure that conforms to any RERRA requirements and adheres to PRD implementation standards as specified in PJM RAA, PJM Operating Agreement, PJM OATT and PJM Manuals. - AMI is required in support of the PRD installation: - In jurisdictions where the PRD program is under the jurisdiction of a RERRA, the PRD Provider shall use the AMI infrastructure in conformance with RERRA requirements.
 Furthermore, the AMI system shall be designed to allow for full implementation of PRD including metering reading requirements, supervisory control requirements, and all other requirements developed under the PJM RAA, PJM Operating Agreements, OATT and PJM Manuals. - o In jurisdictions where PRD Provider is not required to obtain RERRA approval for the PRD program, the PRD Provider shall use an automated metering infrastructure that effects the needed operational requirements for PRD.
 Furthermore, the metering infrastructure shall be designed to allow for full implementation of PRD including meter reading requirements, supervisory control requirements, and all other requirements developed under the PJM RAA, PJM Operating Agreements, OATT and PJM Manuals. - o The meter utilized to measure consumption for the purpose of retail billing shall also be the meter utilized to measure consumption for the purpose of PRD participation.

-3A.4.2.1 Verification of Retail Rate Structure with LSE
+3A.4.2.1 Deleted